Conservation laws and chaos propagation in a non-reciprocal classical magnet: Correlators of the conserved quantities

-The two-point correlator of the conserved quantities exhibits a scaling form $C(x,t) \sim t^{-\nu} f(t^{-\nu}x)$ , with $\nu$ as the scaling exponent and $f$ a universal function.
+The two-point correlator of the conserved quantities exhibits a scaling form $C(x,t) = t^{-\nu} f(t^{-\nu}x)$, with scaling exponent $\nu$ and scaling function $f$ which we expect characterizes a universality class of systems, not only the particular microscopic model we have studied.
 The numerical results for $C_{N}(x,t)$ and $C_{\mathcal{E}}(x,t)$ in Fig.(\ref{fig:NN_EN_corrxt}) show that the two-point correlators for both the conserved quantities decay in time in a manner consistent with diffusion ($\nu = 1/2$).
 The insets show a scaling collapse of both correlators to the diffusive form $t^{-1/2} f(t^{-1/2}x)$, with different functions $f$ for the two cases.
-As in the classical Heisenberg chain, the presence of a finite number of conserved quantities for this model points to the non-integrability of the system, which is consistent with the observation of diffusion.
-Results on the diffusive nature of the conserved quantities and the transient nature of the fast modes studied within a hydrodynamic framework will be reported in a separate work.
-A numerical result showing the rapid decay of the magnetization in the anti-symmetric exchange model, starting from different initial states is shown in Fig.(\ref{fig:Mkt_decayvs_t}) of Appendix \ref{App:continuity}.
+As in the classical Heisenberg chain, the presence of a finite number of conserved quantities for this model points to the non-integrability of the system, which is consistent with the observation of diffusion. {Analytical arguments establishing the diffusive character of the conserved fields} and the transient nature of the fast modes within a hydrodynamic framework will be reported in a separate work.
+A numerical result showing the rapid decay of the magnetization {$\sum_n {\bf S}_n$} in the antisymmetric exchange model, starting from {a range of} initial states is shown in Fig.(\ref{fig:Mkt_decayvs_t}) of Appendix \ref{App:continuity}.